-The Air Force ROTC program consists of two phases: the General Military course (GMC) and the Professional Officer Course (POC).
+The Air Force ROTC program consists of two phases: the General Military Course (GMC) and the Professional Officer Course (POC).
 Each phase requires four semesters of study on campus.
-The GMC courses taken during the freshmen and sophomore classes deal primarily with various Air Force organizations and their missions as well as the history of the Air Force.
+The GMC courses taken during the freshmen and sophomore years deal primarily with building a foundation for the Air Force way of life, such as developing customs and courtesies and learning proper uniform wear, as well as understanding various Air Force organizations and their missions.
+Finally, a deeper understanding of the history of the Air Force is taught in the sophomore year.
 General Miltary courses meet two and one half hours each week; one hour in the classroom and one and one-half hours in Leadership Laboratory (AS 1000).
-During the junior year, the Professional Officer courses emphasize student involvement in learning and practicing leadership and management techniques.
+During the junior year, the Professional Officer Course emphasizes student involvement in learning and practicing leadership and management techniques.
 The senior year courses deal extensively with political, economic, and social factors relating to the formulation and implementation of national security policy.
 Communicative skills are stressed throughout the entire ROTC curriculum.
-The junior and senior cadets meet for four and one half hours each week: three hours in the classroom and one and one half hours in Leadership Laboratory (AS 1000).
+The junior and senior cadets meet for four hours each week: two and onehalf hours in the classroom and one and one-half hours in Leadership Laboratory (AS 1000).
 Additionally, cadets participate in a mandatory physical fitness program a minimum of two hours per week.
+This training is incorporated into AS 1000 Leadership Laboratory and must be accomplished in order to successfully complete the course.
 All cadets wear their uniforms all day on Leadership Laboratory days and POC students must also wear their uniform to their Aerospace Studies classes.

 All students must complete a field training course conducted at an active Air Force base during the summer months.
 There are two types of courses available, depending on whether the student anticipates entering the two- or four-year program.
-The fouryear program requires a four-week field training course to be completed normally between the sophomore and junior years.
+The four-year program requires a four-week field training course to be completed normally between the sophomore and junior years.
 The two-year program is for those students who have not completed the GMC, to include transfer students and other students unable to participate in the on-campus GMC program.
 The two-year program requires a six-week field training course prior to entering the POC.
-Veterans can be awarded full credit for the freshman and sophomore courses and may enter the POC, based on their active military experience.
 Students interested in Air Force ROTC should contact the Aerospace Studies Department to determine eligibility.